k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/05_quiz.md

  d.
 All of the above

-#### The following URL http://localhost:3213/api/v1.0/lu/PATIENT/1?token=ABC and  Request Body: null and Response Body: null, will be supported by the following verb:
+####  Which of the following Verbs will support: A URL http://localhost:3213/api/v1.0/lu/PATIENT/1?token=ABC  with  Request Body: null, Response Body: null and json structure as an input:

 a.
 GET